Rain Returns (Finally) - KION546

 Good to moderate for all reporting areas.

 Weather Story: The weather will now transition from a warm and dry period to a cool and wet period.
 A trough of low pressure will dig down the West Coast on Friday.
-It will likely push a cold front through our area that will be accompanied by rain early in the day.
-Showers could linger all the way into Saturday morning.
-Another weather system will move in Sunday night with a better chance.
-Perhaps the strongest, wettest system on the way is slated arrive on Wednesday.
-Temperatures will be much cooler starting Thursday/Friday and will likely remain that way next week.
+It will push a cold front through our area that will be accompanied by rain early in the day.
+Showers will redevelop around mid-day as the cold core of the system passes over.
+Showers could include small hail and even lightning with snow up on the peaks.
+Another weather system will move in Sunday night with better chances.
+Perhaps the strongest, wettest system on the way is slated arrive on Wednesday of next week, though there is time for things to change.
+Temperatures will be much cooler for the next week or more.

-Rest of Thursday: Increasing high and low clouds.
-Low clouds may create foggy conditions on the coast.
-Temperatures falling from the 60s into the 50s for most coastal cities.

-Overnight: Some fog and drizzle possible ahead of morning rain chances.
-Lows in the 40s along the coast with 30s inland.

-Friday: Low clouds for the coast and nearby valleys overnight.
-Then, a cold front will bring a band of rain to the region mid-morning.
+Friday: Morning showers possible.
 It will be followed by scattered showers throughout the day.
 There is a very slight chance of lightning with the showers.
 Snow levels will also begin to drop down to our peaks.
 Much cooler, with highs in the 50s.
 Gusty northwest winds at times.

+Overnight: Another push of rain showers possible overnight.
+Overnight lows will mostly be in the low 40s, with a few upper 30s inland.

+Saturday: Mostly cloudy early with a few sprinkles possible, then becoming partly cloudy, cool and breezy.
+Highs in the 50s.

-Extended: A few showers may linger into Saturday morning.
-Otherwise, mostly sunny, cool, and breezy.
-The nest storm will arrive Sunday evening with a wider band of rain.
+Extended: The next storm will arrive Sunday evening with a wider band of rain.
 Showers will linger into Monday.
-A stronger system may reach our shores on Wednesday with the potential for heavier rain.
+A stronger system may reach our shores on Wednesday with the potential for heavier rain which could impact burn scars.
+Please prepare in advance and remain tuned to our forecast.
 All the while, expect highs only in the 50s to around 60ºF.

 -------------------------------------------------------------------------